 - Title Page

 - Signature Page

-The format for these items is specified by the Honors College and is available in Pike House and on the Web.
+The format for these items is specified by the Honors College and is available in Franklin House and on the Web.

 An Honors Thesis in a science or social science field will typically (though not always) consist of the following parts:

 - Materials and Methods/Methodology

 Some fields (e.g. history, anthropology, literary studies) lend themselves to a more narrative structure.
 For example, an historical thesis might include:

 - Historical narrative

 A literary thesis might proceed through:

 - Description of analytic mode or framework